DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

   * RETURNS: ``<Y ID PIN IFLAG STATE>`` for each defined output pin or ``<X>`` if no output pins defined.

 ``ID`` : The numeric ID (0-32767) of the output
-(You pick the ID & They ares shared between Turnouts, Sensors and Outputs) ``PIN`` : The Arduino pin number to use for the output.
+(You pick the ID & they are shared between Turnouts, Sensors and Outputs)

+``PIN`` : the pin number of the output to be controlled by the turnout object.
+For Arduino output pins, this is the same as the digital pin number.
+For servo outputs and I/O extenders, it is the pin number defined for the HAL device (if present), for example 100-115 for servos attached to the first PCA9685 Servo Controller module, 116-131 for the second PCA9685 module, 164-179 for pins on the first MCP23017 GPIO Extender module, and 180-195 for thesecond MCP23017 module.

 ``STATE`` : The state of the output (0=INACTIVE / 1=ACTIVE)

 ``IFLAG`` : Defines the operational behavior of the output based on bits 0, 1, and 2 as follows:

 .. code-block::